Respond to referrals

-- Accept: Enter the estimated deal value, the estimated closing date, and select Accept.
-We’ll move the referral to Active, which means you plan to actively engage with the customer to address their need.
-We’ll also use this information to help you find similar deals in the future.
+- Accept: Enter a name for the engagement, the estimated deal value, and the estimated purchase timeframe.
+You should also provide info in the Notes field to explain more about what the customer is looking for.
+You can optionally enter your CRM ID here (for your reference only) and add additional contacts from your company.
+When you're finished, select Next.
+We'll move the referral to Active, which means you plan to actively engage with the customer to address their need.
+We'll also use this information to help you find similar deals in the future.

-- Decline: We’ll archive it as Declined and notify the customer to choose a different partner.
+- Decline: Select the reason you're declining the engagement and add any notes you'd like to include, then select Close engagement.
+We'll archive it as Declined and notify the customer to choose a different partner.